OSC/ood-documentation/develop/_sources/reference/files/nginx-stage-yml.rst.txt

 .. describe:: passenger_nodejs (String, null)

-   the path to the Node.js binary that Passenger uses for web apps
+   the path to the NodeJs binary that Passenger uses for web apps

    Default
-     Use the Node.js wrapper script supplied by this code
+     Use the NodeJs wrapper script supplied by this code

      .. code-block:: yaml

         passenger_nodejs: "/opt/ood/nginx_stage/bin/node"

    Example
-     Use the system installed Node.js
+     Use the system installed NodeJs

      .. code-block:: yaml